 - Challenge your teenagers or older elementary kids to read along with you.

-- For younger elementary children, pick one or two chapters each week to read out loud as a family, and help them connect the dots for how the Bible comes together as one big story.
+- For younger elementary children, pick a few chapters each week to read out loud as a family, and help them connect the dots for how the Bible comes together as one big story.

 - For preschoolers, teach them the names of the books of the Bible and the overarching narrative storyline.